 - Way up high in tree

-Play some of these game with your child(ren):
+Play some of these games with your child(ren):

 • Scavenger hunt with these “pumpkin letters”

-All the printable are share on a google drive: https://drive.google.com/drive/folders/0B-GJMGY6Mn-Lc0VIRUEtTUpNT1U
+All the printables are shared on a google drive: https://drive.google.com/drive/folders/0B-GJMGY6Mn-Lc0VIRUEtTUpNT1U

 And don’t forget to Laugh and have fun while you do all this!!